gastonstat/your-gpa/README.md

 ________ (fill-in the blank)

+### Still not convinced?

+- Would you choose your friends based on their GPA?
+- Would you choose your spouse or life partner based on their GPA?

+I doubt that on your death bed you'll say: "Oh, I wish I had achieved a GPA of ____ (fill-in the blank)"

 ### In summary

 Don't get obsessed that much about your GPA.
 Your GPA does not (and should not) define you.
 Trust me when I tell you that it won't be the decisive factor for your success in this life.